Winter home of the endangered black-necked crane and boasts prolific birdlife

 Strategically set onto the western slopes of the valley and enjoying 180-degree views of the rolling hills, Six Senses Gangtey is a pocket of luxurious simplicity in a remote, isolated region of extraordinary natural beauty.
 Gangtey and its surrounds lie at 9,843 feet on the western slopes of the Black Mountains, a conservation area and winter home of the endangered black-necked crane.
 Glacial rivers teem with trout, forests of dwarf bamboo offer thrilling bike trails and the prolific birdlife creates a paradise for ornithologists.

-With just eight suites offering 64sq.m of indoor and 11sq.m of outdoor space, and one two-bedroom villa boasting 210sq.m inside and 19sq.m outside, the lodge is small, allowing for more personalized service.
-Crafted from wood, and with simple white linens and occasional splashes of color, the rooms are tranquil, elegant and large windows allow the beauty of the landscape to come to the fore.
+With just eight suites offering 64sq.m of indoor and 11sq.m of outdoor space, and one two-bedroom villa boasting 210sq.m inside and 19sq.m outside, the lodge is small, allowing for more personalised service.
+Crafted from wood, and with simple white linens and occasional splashes of colour, the rooms are tranquil, elegant and large windows allow the beauty of the landscape to come to the fore.

 For such a small lodge the property has a number of facilities which create the feel of a home-from-home.
 A cosy lounge is ideal for curling up in the warmth after a walk through the hills, while the movie and games room will keep guests entertained.
 Famed for its sumptuous treatments, the Six Senses Spa offers two Swedana areas, ideal for soothing post-hike muscles.
 The delicious food of the all-day dining restaurant is only rivalled by the spectacular views, while the fire-pit relaxation area is a welcome sight on chillier evenings.